p3lim-wow/QuickQuest/README.md

 List of features:

-- Automatically pick up any quest
+- Automatically pick up and deliver quests
-- Automatically deliver any quest
-- Automatically accept pop-up quests
 - Automatically talk to NPCs with only one option
 - Automatically talk to NPCs with a quest option
 - Automatically pick up trivial (low level) quests